Benefits

 If you are a job seeker and are applying for or receiving transitional benefit, you must:

-1. Register with NAV as a job seeker
+1. Register with Nav as a job seeker

 2. Register your CV and make sure it remains up to date